 Today I read Isaiah 11:1 – 5.
 The first verse stuck with me throughout the day … “A shoot will come up from the stump of Jesse; from his roots a Branch will bear fruit.”

 I’ve been thinking all day about the imagery.
-A stump, broken … a reminder of a once stately tree – but no longer with any beauty to speak of – an unlikely source of life.
+A stump, broken … a reminder of a once stately tree.
+But no longer with any beauty to speak of – an unlikely source of life.
 Yet, a shoot sprouts from its roots, where life still runs deep.

-Isaiah comes back again to that same imagery in Chapter 53, “He grew up before him like a tender shoot, and like a root out of dry ground.”
+“He grew up before him like a tender shoot, and like a root out of dry ground.”
 Again, an unlikely source of life – “dry ground.”

-The Hebrew for a shoot is “netser.”
-Typically a branch sprouting from a stump, from dry ground would be worthless, it’s of little use.
 Some scholars believe that netser is the Hebrew origin of Nazareth – the town in which Jesus grew up.
-Those scholars say that Nazareth was an insignificant town, judged to be out in the sticks – and those that lived there to be insignificant as well.
+Those scholars say that Nazareth was an insignificant town, judged to be out in the sticks.
+Those that lived there to be insignificant as well.
 Recall that Nathaniel asks blatantly, “Can any good thing come out of Nazareth?”

 Can any good thing come out of a stump, out of dry ground?
 With it’s humble, unlikely source of life, this shoot, this branch will bear fruit!

 Paul says in Romans 15, “Accept one another [Jews and Gentiles], then, just as Christ accepted you, in order to bring praise to God.”
-He uses Isaiah’s passage as support for our unity … “in that day the Root of Jesse will stand as a banner for the peoples, the nations will rally to Him.”
+He uses Isaiah’s passage as support for our unity.
+“In that day the Root of Jesse will stand as a banner for the peoples, the nations will rally to Him.”

 John in The Revelation (22:16) makes clear who this “root of Jesse” is … “I, Jesus, have sent my angel to give you this testimony for the churches.
 I am the Root and the Offspring of David, and the bright Morning Star.”